Cleaning House: Data Hygiene for Your CRM

 Another challenge stems from incomplete or partial data on constituent records.
 This can take the form of partial names, addresses, email addresses, and other data points that were either entered erroneously by your constituent or during manually keying.
 This is often caused by data that you are receiving via integration with third-parties or web forms that are incorrectly or only partially completed.

 The Solution: The first step again is to identify the constituent records for which you might have only partial data.
-Revolution Online provides a suite of tools and scripts to identify many common problems including: Capitalization Problems, Missing Contact Names, Missing Street/City/State/Zip code, Duplicated Relationships, and many others.
+Revolution CRM provides a suite of tools and scripts to identify many common problems including: Capitalization Problems, Missing Contact Names, Missing Street/City/State/Zip code, Duplicated Relationships, and many others.
 If your organization has a unique issue that you are experiencing, contact your Account Management Team and we can help unpack the problem and recommend client-specific programming to help you resolve it.

 The second step is determining if they are originating from a common source (like a web form) and determining how valuable the interaction of that constituent is to your organization.
 Here we recommend strategic consultation with your CRM company to determine what is best for your organization to review your data entry protocols and integration points and proactively mitigate any potential problem areas.
 Careful consideration must be paid to the following questions.